Kevin Lisch: 2011–12 season

 In May 2011, Lisch re-signed with the Wildcats on a two-year deal.
-He was quickly branded as the "best import in the league" by coach Rob Beveridge and he lived up to the tag over the first five rounds of the 2011–12 season.
-He averaged 22.0 points, 3.5 rebounds, 2.8 assists and 1.3 steals per game during the month of October, guiding the Wildcats to a 3–1 record.
-He was subsequently rewarded for his impressive start to the season with the NBL Player of the Month award for October.
+He helped the Wildcats start the 2011–12 season with a 3–1 record and averaged 22.0 points per game during the month of October.
+He was subsequently named the NBL Player of the Month.
 Lisch spent time as a ball handler early in the season in the absence of the injured Damian Martin, sharing the ball carrying role largely with co-captain Brad Robbins.

 Lisch scored in double figures in every game but three during the regular season, helping the Wildcats finish second on the ladder with a 19–9 record.
+He was subsequently named the NBL Most Valuable Player and to the All-NBL First Team.
+He joined Paul Rogers (2000) as the only Wildcats players to win league MVP.
 He helped the Wildcats defeat the Gold Coast Blaze 2–1 in the semi-finals to move on to the 2012 NBL Grand Final series.
 There the Wildcats faced the New Zealand Breakers, but despite Lisch averaging 19 points per game in the series, the Wildcats were defeated 2–1.

-Prior to the start of the finals, Lisch was named the recipient of the Andrew Gaze Trophy as the NBL's most valuable player for the 2011–12 season.
-Lisch, who was also named in the All-NBL First Team, became just the second Wildcats player to win the league's top individual honour after former captain Paul Rogers in 2000.
 He appeared in all 34 games for the Wildcats in 2011–12, averaging 17.3 points, 3.7 rebounds and 3.2 assists per game.